-Mending boots at shoes at home: tools and method
+Mending shoes and boots at home: tools and method

 Shoes, boots or barefoot?